2 Men Plead Guilty to Acting as Illegal Chinese Agents in Plot Against Falun Gong

 In a recorded call, Mr. Chen explicitly said that the bribe payments, which came from Chinese authorities, aimed to “topple” Falun Gong.
 The Chinese “leadership” is “very generous,” he said during the call.

-Prosecutors at a July 25 court hearing for Mr. Lin said the targeted entity was upstate New York-based Shen Yun Performing Arts, a classical Chinese dance and music company that each year performs globally and showcases China as it existed before communism.
-Many Shen Yun artists practice Falun Gong, and the performance features segments depicting human rights abuses under the rule of the Chinese Communist Party (CCP), including the persecution of their faith.
+At a July 25 court hearing for Mr. Lin, prosecutors said the targeted entity was upstate New York-based Shen Yun Performing Arts, a classical Chinese dance and music company that performs globally and showcases China as it existed before communism.
+Many Shen Yun artists practice Falun Gong, and the performance features segments depicting human rights abuses under the rule of the Chinese Communist Party, including the persecution of Falun Gong.

 Beijing designated Falun Gong as “one of the top five threats to its rule,” a statement from the Justice Department states.

-“In China, Falun Gong adherents face a range of repressive and punitive measures from the Chinese government, including imprisonment,” the statement said.
+“In China, Falun Gong adherents face a range of repressive and punitive measures from the Chinese government, including imprisonment,” the statement says.

 Mr. Chen and Mr. Lin each pleaded guilty to one count of acting as an unregistered foreign government agent and one count of bribing a public official.

-The two will be sentenced on the last two days of October, respectively.
+The two will be sentenced on the last two days of October.

-The plea agreements show that the applicable sentencing range for Mr. Chen is between 24 to 30 months of imprisonment and a fine of $10,000 to $95,000.
-For Mr. Lin, the calculations from the sentencing guideline come to around 12 to 18 months of prison term with a fine ranging from $5,500 to $55,000.
+The plea agreements show that the applicable sentencing range for Mr. Chen is 24 to 30 months of imprisonment, and a fine of $10,000 to $95,000.
+For Mr. Lin, the calculations from the sentencing guideline come to about 12 to 18 months in prison, with a fine ranging from $5,500 to $55,000.

-Both agree to forfeit $50,000—the value of proceeds from the offense—on top of any possible fines.
+Both agreed to forfeit $50,000—the value of proceeds from the offense—on top of any possible fines.

 U.S. Attorney for the Southern District of New York Damian Williams described the case as part of “malicious transnational repression attempts by foreign influences on American soil.”